-Big groups have disadvantages of course, but have one main advantage ;drama is more dramatic, Dramatization is "an enjoyable activity which connect the action with the spoken word" (Al-khafaji and Al-shyib.
-1987: 38).
-It adds liveness to the classroom.
-It is educationally valuable because it provides much pupils participations.
+Big groups have disadvantages of course, but have one main advantage drama is more dramatic, Dramatization is "an enjoyable activity which connect the action with the spoken word" (Al-khafaji & Al-shyib m.
+1987; 38).
+It adds livens to the classroom.
+It is educationally valuable because it provides many pupils participation.